kytos-ng/kytos_stats/scripts/README.md

                         Authentication file containing username (first line)
                         and password (second line) to authenticate into Kytos API
+  -T TIMEOUT, --timeout TIMEOUT
-  -c CACHE_POLICY, --cache_policy CACHE_POLICY
+                        You can tell Requests to stop waiting for a response after a given number of seconds -c CACHE_POLICY, --cache_policy CACHE_POLICY
                         Cache policy: never, always or X seconds (default to cache for 600 seconds)